artsy/README/conference-notes/2018-11-28-nyc-mobile-forum.md

 Discussion started with the recent
 [npm event-stream exploitation](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident),
-and the subject of security lingered throughout the remainder of converstaion (including some interesting implications of the Android permissions model).
+and the subject of security lingered throughout the remainder of conversation (including some interesting implications of the Android permissions model).
 We discussed various types of "compliance" and the difficulties of both _open sourcing_ code from and also _using open source_ within large companies.
 It seems very arduous; one participant summed it up as "it gets complicated when money and lawyers get involved."